Emma88888/Trivia-Game/README.md

 # Trivia-Game
-A game of geographical trivia using a free API
+A game of general geography trivia using a free API.
+Answer ten questions with ten seconds each, see how many you can get correct!